mholling/dnt900/README.md

 This code implements a Linux driver (technically, a [tty line discipline](http://en.wikipedia.org/wiki/Line_discipline)) for use with the [DNT900](http://www.rfm.com/products/spec_sheet.php?record=DNT900P) series of 900 MHz radio transceiver modules, produced by [RFM](http://www.rfm.com/).
 The line discipline allows you to connect to the radio module via serial port.
 Each radio present on the DNT900 network is then presented to user-space as a character device to which data can be written and from which data can be read.
 The configuration registers for each radio are also presented as attribute files in sysfs, enabling the configuration of each radio to be read and changed.

+The DNT900 series includes the DNT900P and the DNT900C.
+This software is also likely to be compatible with the 2.4GHz [DNT2400](http://www.rfm.com/products/spec_sheet.php?record=DNT2400P) series (DNT2400P and DNT2400C), since they appear to use the same communication protocol and registers.

 Building the Module
 ===================